100 South 9th Street, Springfield, NE 68059

 Frequency, Schedule, and Attendance

 FF will meet monthly during the academic year for class.
 That class will go from 5:30-7:30pm, starting with dinner at 5:30pm.
 Dinner will be provided by the parish.
-The class will begin at 5:45pm, while we finish dinner.
+The class will begin at 6pm, while we finish dinner.
 At least one parent should plan to attend each month with their child.

-participate in the activities, since they will be directly tied to class lessons and seasons of the Church year.
+In addition to the class time, each month will have a designated activity.
+Families are strongly encouraged to participate in the activities, since they will be directly tied to class lessons and seasons of the Church year.
 Some activities will be family-based, and others will be group-based.
-Each month, we’ll provide all that is needed to
+Each month, we’ll provide all that is needed to participate in the activities.
+A key component of all religious education, FF included, is attendance at Sunday Mass.
+This regular attendance will help the topics take root deeply.

 What to Expect